vrk-kpa/suomifi-ui-components/src/core/Form/DateInput/DateInput.md

 </>;
 ```

-### DateInput with minDate, maxDate, and initialDate
+### DateInput with minMonth, maxMonth, and initialMonth

 ```js
 import { DateInput } from 'suomifi-ui-components';